Online selective conformal inference: adaptive scores, convergence rates and optimality: Results for -oriented selections and regression model

 \end{itemize} \end{corollary}

-Corollary~\ref{cor:rateconveARNoSelect} is proved in \S~\ref{sec:proof:AR}.
+Corollary~\ref{cor:rateconveAR} is proved in \S~\ref{proof:cor:rateconveAR}.
 It is to our knowledge the first result that shows a convergence for the threshold/IER of an ACI-type method in the auto-regressive model.
-This model was also considered in \cite{zaffran2022adaptive} (Example A.3) with $d=1$, but the problem and criterion therein was markedly different (convergence of the average length of a partially oracle (e.g., no adaptation) ACI prediction set).
+This model was also considered in \cite{zaffran2022adaptive} (Example A.3) with $d=1$, but the problem and criterion therein was markedly different (convergence of the average length of a partially oracle, not-adaptive, ACI prediction set).

+In the cases considered, the convergence rates obtained in Corollary~\ref{cor:rateconveAR} are better than those of Corollary~\ref{cor:rateconveasyselect}, because the estimation task is easier in this parametric (dependent) model.
+In \S~\ref{sec:elec}, we will consider the example of the time series of electricity prices when an extreme event arises, which corresponds to take the time-constant selection $S(X_t)=\ind{Y_{t-1}\geq y_0}$ for some benchmark $y_0$.
+We also derive a convergence rate for the other adaptive selection $S_t(x)=\ind{\scal[0]{\wh{\varphi}_t}{x}\geq y_0}$ in \S~\ref{sec:adaptselectAR}.